 Getting a text this morning from a new client looking to buy her first home made me revisit this post from a couple years back.
 As it turns out, it’s one of our most-read.
 That feeling of buying your own piece of the American Dream is one that resonates for a lifetime.
 Here’s a snippet from the archives:

 I’ve mentioned before that I bought my first home at 21, barely able to celebrate with a glass of bubbly.
-I’ve learned so much ten years and six homes later.
+I’ve learned so much a decade and seven homes later.
 Man, there are so many things I wish I knew back then.
-Here’s what I would tell my younger, first time homebuyer self:
+Here’s what I would tell my younger, first time homebuyer self;